 - Ask questions if you don't understand something, or are not sure how to proceed.
 Your Access and Equity Office can be very helpful in this regard.

 - Respect the privacy of students with disabilities.
 They need not disclose their disability to fellow students.
 While they must disclose disability to a designated official at your college in order to access academic adjustments, this does not require disclosure to everyone.
 Treat disability information which has been disclosed to you as confidential.

 - Treat students with disabilities with the same courtesies you would afford to other students.

 - Hold up your end with regard to academic adjustments which have been determined to be appropriate.

-- Provide the academic adjustment which has been approved by the institution's designee.
-(Access and Equity Coordinator) Not providing may subject your institution or yourself to liability.
+- Provide the academic adjustment which has been approved by the institution's designee (Access and Equity Coordinator).
+Not providing the approved academic adjustment may subject your institution or you to liability.

-- Help students secure a note taker if stated on their access plan.
-This may include class members to volunteering to take notes, or you providing your class materials.
+- Help students secure a note-taker, if stated on their access plan.
+This may include class members volunteering to take notes, or you providing your class materials.

 - Allow students to record lectures if it's stated on their access plan.

 - Provide copies of exams in the required time frame to the Access and Equity Office in order for a student to take the examination under alternate circumstances, such as extended time, using a scribe or braille, etc.